Rifkywahyuda/Covid-Simulation/README.md

 # Covid-Simulation
 About database covid simulation using python language

+by: Rifky Wahyuda